 Investing in the Notes involves risks.
-See "[Risk Factors](#)" beginning on page 6 of the accompanying prospectus and the documents incorporated by reference herein.
+See "Risk Factors" beginning on page 6 of the accompanying prospectus, updated on page S-2 of this prospectus supplement, and as incorporated by reference herein from our most recent annual report on Form 20-F.

-Neither the U.S. Securities and Exchange Commission nor any state securities regulators has approved or disapproved these securities or determined if this prospectus supplement or the accompanying prospectus is truthful or complete.
+Neither the U.S. Securities and Exchange Commission, or the SEC, nor any state securities regulators has approved or disapproved these securities or determined if this prospectus supplement or the accompanying prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.